apache/flink/docs/apis/metrics.md

 If the Reporter should send out reports regularly you have to implement the `Scheduled` interface as well.

 By default Flink uses JMX to expose metrics.
 All non-JMXReporters are not part of the distribution.
-To use them you have to copy the respective jar to the `/lib` folder.
+To use them you have to copy the respective fat-jar to the `/lib` folder.

 The following sections list the supported reporters.